ovac/guardrails/resources/docs/getting-started.md

 # Getting Started

-Guardrails adds human‑in‑the‑loop approvals to your Laravel admin/ops apps.
+Guardrails plugs a human approval layer into your Laravel app so risky actions pause until the right people sign off.

 ## Install